Nkululeko Mkastos Sibanda: Movement for Democratic Change (MDC)

 Nkululeko Sibanda is the current Spokesperson for Nelson Chamisa, who is the President of Zimbabwe's Movement for Democratic Change and is thought to have won the July 2018 Presidential elections in the country, before the military stepped in and forced the announcement of Emmerson Mnangagwa as the winner, including the subsequent confirmation by a partisan Supreme Court, sitting as a Constitutional Court.

-Sibanda held the Press Conference that cast the 1 August 2018 military murders onto the world scene and brought the attention that led to the world recognising that Mnangagwa was not a reformist.
-At the Press Conference, Sibanda faced a barrage of unfriendly questions from the media, including ITV, BBC and SABC, but he stood his ground and forcefully stated that, no matter what excuses could be conjured up, it was wrong for the military use live ammunition on reporters.
-With his calm, uncompromising and some say slightly arrogant but forceful posture Sibanda faces the media with a style that is unusual and yet seems to simply state the facts.

-Sibanda is currently a troll target of the ZANU PF twitter bots and activists known as varakashi.
-He hardly posts anything without being bombarded with negative comments from the same group of twitter usernames.
-Sibanda is also noticeably not concerned by these bots and is regularly reminded by Zimbabweans not to worry about responding to accounts operated by ZANU PF.

 TV personality

 Sibanda is also a TV personality who co-founded and co-presents with Baillor Jalloh.
 It's a weekly TV Show on Sheffield Live in Sheffield in the United Kingdom.
-The TV programme covers issues relating to Africans in the diaspora, bringing high level discussions and analysis of top news items on Africa and African in Sheffield and elsewhere in the world.
+The TV programme covers issues relating to Africans in the diaspora, bringing high level discussions and analysis of top news items on Africa and African in Sheffield and elsewhere in the world and beyond.